Midway

 Most major airlines operate on a hub-and-spoke model.
 They pick a few cities as hubs and funnel an outsized share of their routes through them.
 Delta funnels through Atlanta, Minneapolis, and Detroit.
 United through Chicago O’Hare, Denver, and Houston.
 American through Dallas-Fort Worth, Charlotte, and Miami.
 In Europe, Lufthansa uses Frankfurt and Munich.
 Turkish Airlines has turned Istanbul into one of the most connected airports on the planet.

 The result: a small number of cities have wildly disproportionate connectivity.
-Atlanta’s Hartsfield-Jackson airport offers nonstop flights to over 230 domestic and international destinations.
-Chicago O’Hare connects to roughly 270.
-Dallas-Fort Worth to about 260.
+Atlanta’s Hartsfield-Jackson airport offers nonstop flights to around 245 domestic and international destinations.
+Chicago O’Hare connects to roughly 280.
+Dallas-Fort Worth to about 275.

 A few examples of cities that punch above their geographic weight:

-- Atlanta — Not central on a map, but the single most connected airport in the US.
+• Atlanta — Not central on a map, but one of the most connected airports in the US.
 If one of you is on the East Coast and the other is anywhere domestic, Atlanta almost certainly works.

 These hubs exist because airlines chose them, not because geography demands them.
 And your meeting point strategy should follow the same logic: go where the flights go.